paed01/bpmn-elements/docs/SharedApi.md

 - `options`: optional object with broker message options
   - `delegate`: optional boolean to delegate the signal to all interested parties

+### `fail(error)`

+Fail activity with error.
+The purpose is to fail user-/signal tasks waiting for user input.
+The behaviour differs between different type of activities.

 ### `stop()`

 Stop element run.
 Publishes stop message on element broker `api` exchange.